The mill is gone...

-Few experience an old-time steel mill’s awesome, harrowing and magical world.
+Few will experience a steel mill’s awesome, harrowing and magical world.
 As a young mother, I worked at J&L Steel’s Pittsburgh Works during its heyday when over 10,000 people struggled and snoozed, played pranks and died in that fire and brimstone world.
 I saw the last steel poured and continued as that acreage was transformed and opportunities rose from the mill’s ashes.

 Steel Genesis’ mission is the presentation of human experiences and images of a vanished steel mill.
 I hope these pages fascinate and inspire because …